 It’s never easy to enter rehab or a detox program.
 However, this will be one of the most important decisions of your life.
 In fact, detox is the first step in the journey toward recovery.
 It gives your body a chance to restore itself before you start to engage in therapy to help your mind.
-However, before you enter detox, you may need to make some arrangements with the people in your life.
+However, before you enter a detox center, you may need to make some arrangements with the people in your life.
 Doing so will ensure that you have everything settled before starting addiction treatment.
 To learn more about the recovery process, reach out to Fort Behavioral Health today at 844.332.1807.

 What Is Detox Treatment?